 Protect your neck, waist and feet

-You don’t have to wear a hat when is for example around 10 Celsius, but if it is below zero then rather protect your head.
+You don’t have to wear a hat when is for example around 10 Celsius, but if it is below zero then rather protect your head to avoid headache.

 Have more layers

-I would recommend at least one thermal long sleeve T-shirt and basic pants.
-Then have more layers what you will be able to take off if you feel hot.
+I would recommend at least one thermal long-sleeve T-shirt and basic pants.
+Then have more layers of what you will be able to take off if you feel hot.

-For example, if you are in some European country and walking in the city and then visiting a shopping mall or restaurant, it is not always super heated, so with a plain T-shirt you might feel cold and in a very hot woolen jumper you will sweat.
+For example, if you are in some European country and walking in the city and then visiting a shopping mall or restaurant, it is not always super heated.
+Therefore, with a plain T-shirt you might feel cold and in a very hot woollen jumper, you will sweat.

-Also, if you are staying in a hostel or cottage, you might feel cold at night, especially your feet needs to be warm, so prepare your layers. 🙂
+If you stay in a hostel or cottage, you might feel cold at night.
+Your feet need to be warm, so prepare your layers.

 Pack a jumper with a zip or buttons

-From my experience, I like to have a jumper which can I easily take off or just open when I enter indoor as if there is still not completely warm, I can cover my arms to not feel cold.
+From my experience, I like to have a jumper which I can easily take off or just open when I enter indoors.
+If it is still not completely warm, I can cover my arms to not feel cold.

 Wear a warm jacket

 What is good to know is that a long jacket keep not always keep you warm.
-When you buy a cheap synthetic jacket which is not a windproof, the cold freezing feeling will get you.
+When you buy a cheap synthetic jacket that is not windproof, the cold freezing feeling will get you.

 Don’t forget a scarf, hat and gloves

-If you plan just a city walk when is not too cold, you can survive without hat and gloves but it is always handy to pack it in case you want to have your fashion complement ready rather than hassle to buy some in your destination and feel cold.
+If you plan just a city walk when is not too cold, you can survive without a hat and gloves.
+However, it is always handy to pack it rather than a hassle to buy some in your destination and feel cold.

-However, if you expect that it might freeze and you plan to walk in nature or even a very a long walk in the city, be ready to have some higher and warmer boots with warm thermal socks or just a thick socks.
+If you expect that it might freeze and you plan to walk in nature or even a very long walk in the city, be ready to have some higher and warmer boots with warm thermal socks or just thick socks.

 I remember how my feet were so frozen when I was wearing the wrong shoes back in the Czech during winter time.
 If you buy cheap shoes from synthetic material, they will not protect you against cold weather.
-It is better to invest in a higher quality shoes.
+It is better to invest in higher quality shoes.

-Buy some that can you use for city and nature if it is your plan of your travel.
-For winter sport activities, invest in a good quality of hiking shoes.
+Buy a type of shoes that can you use for the city and nature if it is the plan of your travel.
+For winter sports activities, invest in a good quality of hiking shoes.
 They will last for years.

 When you buy new winter clothes, think about for what particular piece you want to invest more money in order to feel comfy.
 On the other hand think where can you save money for a particular clothes that doesn’t need to have high quality standard.